Abdess/retroarch_system/README.md

 ## Based from [batocera-systems](https://github.com/batocera-linux/batocera.linux/commits/master/package/batocera/core/batocera-scripts/scripts/batocera-systems)

-The PS3 BIOS is too heavy to add to the repository.
-Nevertheless it is integrated in the release of Batocera.
+The PS3 BIOS is too heavy to be added to the repository.
+Nevertheless it is integrated in the latest release of Batocera BIOS Pack.

 It can be downloaded at this address: